What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 Did you know?
 Soft mushroom caps can break through asphalt, concrete, marble and iron.

-Mushroom poisoning is evidenced by:
+Mushroom poisoning is indicated by:

 • nausea;